Sketch My Soul

 The 47-Minute Speed Trap

 One of the biggest red flags happened around Valentine’s Day, 2026.
-I was feeling a bit sentimental (blame the seasonal candy displays), so I ordered my third sketch.
+I was feeling a bit sentimental (blame the seasonal candy displays at the grocery store), so I ordered my third sketch.
 I received the finished 'hand-drawn' portrait in exactly 47 minutes.
-To put that in perspective, that is significantly less time than it takes me to choose a movie on Netflix on a Friday night.
+To put that in perspective, that is significantly less time than it takes me to choose a movie on a streaming app on a Friday night, let alone wait for my laundry to finish its cycle.

-Unless the psychic is a world-class speed-sketcher who was already holding a pencil when my order hit their inbox, a 47-minute turnaround is a massive warning sign.
+Unless the psychic is a world-class speed-sketcher who was already holding a pencil when my order hit their inbox, a sub-one-hour turnaround is a massive warning sign.
 Real art—even digital art—takes time.
 When you get a result that fast, you aren’t getting a unique vision; you’re likely getting a pre-rendered file that was sitting in a folder labeled 'Caucasian Male, 30s, Beard.'
 It felt less like a psychic connection and more like a fast-food drive-thru.
-If you’re curious about the process, you might want to check out what nobody tells you before ordering a soulmate sketch online, because the speed of delivery is often the first thing that catches people off guard.
+If you’re curious about the process, you might want to look at delivery times ranked, because the speed of delivery is often the first thing that catches people off guard when they realize the 'meditation' part of the process was probably skipped for a 'copy-paste' job.

 The real turning point for my skepticism happened on April 5, 2026.
-I was doing a side-by-side comparison of my latest two sketches.
+I was doing a side-by-side comparison of my latest two sketches on my laptop.
 I noticed something that made me squint so hard I almost gave myself a headache: the eyes and the jawline on two sketches from completely different 'psychic' brands were identical.
 Not just similar—identical.

 The 120-Word Personality Mad-Lib

 Okay, so... everyone?
 Who is out here looking for a partner who hates justice and is incredibly disloyal?
-This is known as the Barnum Effect—giving high-probability personality traits that seem personal but actually apply to almost the entire human race.
+This is known in psychology as the Barnum effect—giving high-probability personality traits that seem personal but actually apply to almost the entire human race.
 If your reading sounds like it could fit literally anyone in your contact list, it’s a red flag that the 'psychic' part of the service is running on autopilot.
-It’s why I always tell people that why my soulmate sketch looking nothing like my ex was the best $175 I ever spent—at least it was a different kind of generic than I was used to.

 The Hyper-Realistic Portrait Trap